1. What is Relationship Mapping?

 - Protect your existing clientele

 As per recent research, in a company with 100 people, 7 people will be involved in the average purchase decision.
-This number is 6 more than the number of decision makers a salesperson had to deal with 40 years ago.
-With the increase in a number of decision makers, increases the complexity of making the sale.
+This number is 6 more than the number of decision-makers a salesperson had to deal with 40 years ago.
+With the increase in several decision-makers, the complexity of making the sale increases.
 You now have to sell to and appease 7 different individuals from different functions of the organization, and you have to be extremely mindful of the kind of professional and personal relationship they share amongst themselves.

 As the head of sales for your company, it is your job, and in the company’s best interest to equip your key account managers with the necessary tools and weapons to generate more business with their existing clients.
 Getting buy-in from 7 different individuals with different personalities and belonging to different functions can be a daunting task for even the most experienced key account manager.
 You must create a system of productivity and efficiency.

 This map helps account managers arrive at the best possible outcomes in negotiation.
-It helps identify newer and fresher opportunities of revenue generation while strengthening the older streams of revenue.
-This tool goes by many names in the industry – Entity Relationship Diagram (ERD), Organizational Context Diagram, Organizational Relationship Map, and Business Interaction Model.
+It helps identify newer and fresher white space opportunities for revenue generation while strengthening the older streams of revenue.
+This tool goes by many names in the industry – Entity Relationship Diagram (ERD), Organizational Context Diagram, Organizational Relationship Mapping, and Business Interaction Model.

 A World Without Relationship Mapping

-The world of key account management is one of cut-throat competition.
+The world of key account management is one of the cut-throat competition.
 Even when we are assured of converting a lead with a potential client, some other party with opposing interests might come and derail the entire deal.
 B2B account management is a constant tactical challenge.
-In a world where we do not know key stakeholders, decision makers, or influencers within the target client’s organization, we often fall down to the levels of BATNA.
+In a world where we do not know key stakeholders, decision-makers, or influencers within the target client’s organization, we often fall to the levels of BATNA.

 For the uninitiated, BATNA stands for Best Alternative To A Negotiated Agreement.

-Now, it goes without saying that BATNA is not where you want to be.
+Now, BATNA is not where you want to be.
 You want to be in a position of power, where you get to not only sell your products at the terms you are comfortable with but also be in a position to push out other products to your clients.

-It goes without saying that sales are not made just on the basis of your negotiation skills and good products and services.
+Sales are not made just based on your negotiation skills and good products and services.
 Sales are made because you create good relations with the people who matter the most within the client organization.
-Identifying the right stakeholders, identifying their preferences, and winning them over is the hallmark of a good account manager.
-A relationship map is the best way to get there.
-A relationship map can help you identify the most probable-to-convert points within the target organization.
+Identifying the right stakeholders, identifying their preferences, and winning them over is the hallmark of a good account manager with the Org chart software.
+Relationship mapping is the best way to get there.
+A relationship mapping can help you identify the most probable-to-convert points within the target organization.
 It can give you the exact sequence of people to target to get the most out of your deal.